Mobility is the degree to which a joint can move before being restricted by surrounding tissues.

 - Elbow – S

 The major differences are:

 - Stability joints are surrounded by ligaments and tendons

 - Mobility joints move in more planes than stable ones.

-The stability joints indeed are important to the body mechanics to ensure that gravity and force applied to the body by its own weight are well distributed.
+The stability joints, indeed are essential to the body mechanics to ensure that gravity and force applied to the body by its own weight are well distributed.

-Now, if we are planning to strengthen our body, like by going to the gym, running or doing any sports activity, ideally we would like to ensure that the mobile joints are capable of delivering the minimum required of ROM.
+Now, if we plan to strengthen our body, like by going to the gym, running or doing any sports activity, ideally we would like to ensure that the mobile joints can deliver the minimum required of ROM.